-A person's ID can be established through many different aspects.
-For example, by gestures, language, nationality, clothing, musical taste and more.
+A person's ID can be established through many different aspects, such as gestures, language, nationality, clothing, musical taste, and more.

-But also, and in more formal aspects, by their ID, signature, nationality, gender, fingerprints, biometric data, social network accounts, credit history and any other unique characteristic to that human being.
+But also, in more formal aspects, by their ID, signature, nationality, gender, fingerprints, biometric data, social network accounts, credit history, and any other unique characteristic of that human being.

-In addition, it’s worth noting that the process to verify these more formal aspects has evolved over the years, and due to the advancement of technology.
+In addition, it’s worth noting that the process of verifying these more formal aspects has evolved over the years due to the advancement of technology.

-Initially, the process of ID verification depended on a person manually checking that the document, or picture, was legal and the information printed on it matched.
+Initially, the ID verification process depended on a person manually checking that the document or picture was legal and that the information printed on it matched.

-This process was done many times without much preparation, or tools for it.
-In addition, the same human factor in this monotonous process turned errors and omissions into something common.
+This process was done many times without much preparation or tools for it.
+In addition, the same human factor in this tedious process turned errors and omissions into something common.

 The fake IDs

-This movie based on real events tells a story of a 16-year-old con artist represented by Leonardo DiCaprio.
-This young man poses as an airline pilot, a surgeon and even a lawyer.
+This movie, based on actual events, tells a story of a 16-year-old con artist represented by Leonardo DiCaprio.
+This young man poses as an airline pilot, a surgeon, and even a lawyer.

-Then, he manages to steal millions of dollars, and even the heart of a woman who almost became his wife.
-All of it with a false ID and the use of documents that were not properly validated.
+Then, he manages to steal millions of dollars and even the heart of a woman who almost became his wife.
+All of it with a false ID and the use of documents that were not adequately validated.

-It’s precisely because of this true story that governments, banks and private companies have focused on strengthening the process of identity verification.
+Because of this true story, governments, banks, and private companies have focused on strengthening the identity verification process.
 Well, who wouldn't invest in security after losing millions of dollars?

 By going hand in hand with technological advances, the verification process becomes more and more solid, thus avoiding fraud even before criminals attempt it.
-In addition to that, this helps increase the speed with which the process is completed.
+In addition, this helps increase the speed with which the process is completed.

 Immediately after, your ID is validated

-With this in mind now, data collection and identity verification no longer need to happen in person.
-Processes can be done digitally, remotely, and in a matter of minutes.
+With this in mind, data collection and identity verification no longer need to happen in person.
+Instead, processes can be done digitally, remotely, and in minutes.

-As we mentioned before, identity verification can be done in minutes with Artificial Intelligence (AI).
-In addition, the most advanced systems can not only validate an ID but also identify if the document was forged and even compare it with government information or tracking lists.
+As we mentioned, identity verification can be done in minutes with Artificial Intelligence (AI).
+In addition, the most advanced systems can validate an ID, identify if the document was forged, and compare it with government information or tracking lists.

-With all of these tools together, companies try to reduce risks by directly attacking fraud and ensuring the business and customers safety.
+With these tools, companies try to reduce risks by directly attacking fraud and ensuring the business and customers' safety.

 ID verification in the financial and cryptocurrency sector

-One of the most interested industries in continuing to strengthen ID verification systems is the financial sector.
+The financial sector is one of the most exciting industries in continuing to strengthen ID verification systems.
 In this line of business, identity verification is vital to prevent the entry of capital from money laundering or any act of corruption in the economy.